Traditional Italian Food: The Best Traditional Italian Dishes

 Ribollita (Tuscany)

-The name Ribollita name means “boiled again” and that’s exactly how this soup is made: it’s a dish traditionally made with leftovers, which are boiled multiple times.
+The name Ribollita name means “boiled again,” and that’s exactly how this soup is made: it’s a dish traditionally made with leftovers, which are boiled multiple times.
 They say the more times you boil it, the tastier it gets.
 The main ingredients are dry bread and vegetables, especially kale and beans.

 Bistecca alla Fiorentina (Tuscany)

 The Fiorentina Steak is THE dish.
 You need to try it at least once if you visit Tuscany!
-It’s made with calf loin, which is among the finest cuts of meat, and cooked rare.
-Don’t trust anyone who cooks it more than that: it will lose all of its flavor, texture and charm!
+And while it is found all over Tuscany, it is best eaten in Florence.
+It’s made with calf loin of – specifically – Chianina beef.
+This is among the finest cuts of meat.
+And it is cooked rare.

 Spaghetti Cacio e Pepe (Lazio)

-Cacio and Pepe spaghetti are one of the symbols of traditional Italian food, and only require three ingredients: pasta, Pecorino Romano cheese, and pepper – which needs to be freshly crushed in order to keep all the flavor.
-It’s a must-try dish if you visit Rome.
+Cacio and Pepe spaghetti are symbols of traditional Italian food.
+They only require three ingredients: pasta, Pecorino Romano cheese, and pepper—which needs to be freshly crushed to preserve all the flavor.

 Carbonara (Lazio)